Examine Our Motives When We Give

 Paul writes a succinct reminder to Jesus’s followers in Corinth.
 By extension it also applies to us.
+It’s about generosity.
 He says “Whoever sows sparingly will also reap sparingly, and whoever sows generously will also reap generously,” (2 Corinthians 9:6).

 Generosity produces blessing, whereas stinginess results in scarcity.
 In another letter Paul is more concise: we reap what we sow (Galatians 6:7).